-Liquid gravity explores linkages between space, gravity, and the human body.
+Michael Najjar – liquid gravity, 2013, Hybrid photography, archival pigment print, aludibond, diasec, custom-made aluminium frame Liquid gravity explores linkages between space, gravity, and the human body.
 A cosmonaut levitates above the ground in what seems at first sight to be an industrial environment.
-In fact it’s the world´s largest hydrolab at the Yuri Gagarin Cosmonaut Training Center in Star City, Russia.
+In fact, it’s the world´s largest hydro lab at the Yuri Gagarin Cosmonaut Training Center in Star City, Russia.

 Michael Najjar’s galactic trip

-Michael Najjar is slated to be the very first artist to travel to space in exploration of his craft and artistry.
-His work, Outer Space, was actually created while Najjar was training for the Virgin Galactic project1.
+Michael Najjar is slated to be the very first artist to travel to space in an exploration of his craft and artistry.
+His work, Outer Space, was actually created while Najjar was training for the Virgin Galactic project.
 The Virgin Galactic Project is the brainchild of founder Richard Branson.
-The project was created under the company, Virgin Galactic, which is aiming to make the first commercial flight to the edge of space.
+The project was created under the company, Virgin Galactic, aiming to make the first commercial flight to the edge of space.

 Outer Space, 2011

 Outer Space, in 2011 after the American Space Shuttle Atlantis was launched.
 The work was created to explore and keep up with the most recent developments in space exploration and how space exploration will shape life on earth and life in outer space.
 So far, Outer Space is made up of 25 photographs and 4 video installations.
 To gather the photographs and videos, Najjar traveled to various vital spaceports situated in various parts of the world, such as the Kennedy Space Center and the Guiana Space Centre located in French Guiana.

 Michael Najjar – outer space (2011–ongoing), installation view, Moscow Biennial, Russia